sEURch

 - You can check the status by clicking the button in the right upper corner of sEURch (with your initials): choose My Account.
 Under Requested you find the book(s) you requested, under Checked out the books you borrowed.

-If a book is not available in the collections of the EUR libraries, you can see a list, under Availability, of libraries that have the book in their collection.
-Use the button Request item through interlibrary loan to request the book from another library.
+If a book is not available in the collections of the EUR libraries, you can see a list of libraries that have the book in their collection by clicking the button 'Other Availability & Holdings'.
+Use the button Request item through interlibrary loan in the Access Options box to request the book from another library.
 More information about ILL (interlibrary loan) is available here.

 Getting the full-text of articles